What Was Life Like Before Kids?

 I left my dirty dishes in the sink for a day because I didn’t have to be a good example for anyone.
 I left my dirty laundry on the floor for two days for the same reason.

-When I picked up a bottle of water I had been using all day, I didn’t check for floating food particles before drinking it.
+When I picked my drink up after leaving it unattended for a minute, I didn’t first check for floating food particles before drinking it.
 This didn’t begin until day three though.

 I cooked one meal and ate it for three days.